Today's Articles

 Mathew Henson, 1910

 *Matthew Henson was born on this date in 1866.
-He was a Black explorer and member of the 1909 expedition with white-American explorer Robert Peary, credited with discovering the North Pole.
+He was a Black explorer who, with white-American explorer Robert Peary, participated in the 1909 expedition credited with discovering the North Pole.

-He traveled with Peary on a survey expedition to Nicaragua in 1897 and accompanied him on seven polar expeditions.
+In 1897, he traveled with Peary on a survey expedition to Nicaragua and accompanied him on seven polar expeditions.
 Henson quickly proved indispensable as an Arctic navigator and translator among the Inuit (also known as Eskimos).

 On April 6, 1909, an expedition of Peary, Henson, and four Inuit claimed to be the first to reach the North Pole.
 Henson, who usually broke trail while pulling a sled, may have reached the Pole 45 minutes before Peary, although the discovery of the North Pole is usually credited to Peary.
 In recent years, however, most scholars have concluded that the expedition reached a point at least a few miles from the North Pole.
 In 1912, Henson wrote the book, "A Black Explorer at the North Pole."
 In 1913, President Taft personally recommended Henson's appointment to the United States Customs House in recognition of his exploits in the Arctic.